asbudhkar/Spark--Flight-Delay-Analysis-and-Prediction/README.md

 ## NYU HPC cluster was used
 ## Folders
 ### 1. data_ingest
-It contains commands to ingest data n HDFS
+It contains commands to ingest data in HDFS

 ### 2. etl_code
 It contains code for cleaning datasets